pritamdhar6468/CRUD_APP/README.md

 * Read: View all items stored in the database in a list format.
 * Update: Edit and update existing items in the database.
 * Delete: Remove items from the database.
+# Installation
+To get started with this project, follow the steps below: